Five men to watch at Australian Open - RFI

 - Rafael Nadal -

-Victory this week would take Nadal, 34, past Federer on the men's all-time Grand Slam titles list, a task that has been eased by the Swiss's withdrawal through injury.
+Victory this week would take Nadal, 34, past Federer on the men's all-time Grand Slam titles list, a task that has been eased by the Swiss great's withdrawal through injury.

 However, the 13-time French Open winner has often laboured in vain in Melbourne, despite reaching five finals, and his lone triumph in 2009 now seems to belong to another era.

 The king of clay is not usually at his best on hardcourts, although his 20 major titles include four at the US Open.
-He is also nursing a sore back that kept him out of two days' play at this week's ATP Cup.
+He is also nursing a sore back that kept him out of the ATP Cup.

 But Nadal can hardly have any more motivation than becoming the first man to reach 21 Grand Slam singles titles, while also putting more daylight between him and Djokovic.